open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/VideoProfiler/README.rst.txt

       **Note:**

-      * This step is required everytime publisher is restarted in IPC mode.
+      * This step is required everytime publisher is restarted in the IPC mode.
       * **Caution:** This step will make the streams insecure.
-Please do not do it on a production machine.
+Do not do it on a production machine.
-      * Refer the below VideoProfiler interface example to subscribe to PyMultiClassificationIngestion CutomUDF results in the FPS mode.
+      * Refer the below VideoProfiler interface example to subscribe to PyMultiClassificationIngestion CustomUDF results in the FPS mode.

    .. code-block:: javascript